PX to EM Converter

 1em equals the font-size of the parent element.
 By default, most browsers use a font-size value of 16px.
 So, an element with the value 1em will equal 16px.
 However, if you decide to change the font-size of the parent HTML element from 16px, you can simply input your desired parent element font-size to accurately convert from px to em with this instantaneously bidirectional converter.

-PX to EM Conversion Table
+PX to EM Converter Conversion Table (Parent: 16px)

 1px0.0625em